markjnkim/es_mod/03-javascript/content/lesson-4-objects.md

 > ## WAITING ON GITHUB ISSUE SCREENSHOT

-While working on the game, other game jam attendees made some great suggestions for additional features we could add.
-Alas, there's not enough time to implement their suggestions, but we can at least optimize the codebase to be more scalable, making it easier to continue working on the project afterwards.
+While we're still making improvements to the game, we should also take time to clean up the codebase.
+This will give us a better shot at that "code quality" prize in the game jam.
+More importantly, it will leave our project in a state where we can more easily expand on it afterwards.
+Such code optimization is the other GitHub issue we'll tackle in this lesson:

+> ## WAITING ON GITHUB ISSUE SCREENSHOT

 JavaScript objects will help us accomplish both tasks: the randomness and the restructuring.
 Like the `window` object, there are other built-in objects that come with useful methods for generating random numbers.
 We can even make our own objects to tie data together, which is perfect for consolidating our player and enemy stats.

-It's possible the judges may look at our code, so having a more **object-oriented** structure would definitely appeal to them.
+Having a more **object-oriented** structure would definitely appeal to the game jam judges.
 In larger games and apps, building around objects can help immensely in keeping track of what data you have and how it can be accessed.
 Similar to our practice with functions, familiarizing ourselves with objects now will pay huge dividends later!

 ## Preview